This content was updated for accuracy and relevance on December 25th, 2021.

 What Are the Top 10 Family Vacation Spots?

-For families that are looking for flexible, personalized travel plans, here are 10 places where you can have the best family vacations on a budget.
+For families that are looking for flexible, personalized travel plans, here are 10 places where you can have the best family vacations on a budget from the west coast to the east coast.

 #1 Phoenix, Arizona